jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 There are still issues (that may be improved) as documented in Apple's release notes:

 *
-The Core Graphics General/APIs (Quartz 2D) see an approximately 25% reduction in drawing performance for applications compiled to use garbage collection.
+The Core Graphics APIs (Quartz 2D) see an approximately 25% reduction in drawing performance for applications compiled to use garbage collection.
 For that reason, enabling garbage collection is not recommended for applications making heavy use of 2D drawing.

 There is a known issue with garbage-collected applications using Core Image to process frames from Core Video; the frame memory does not get collected, and the process eventually runs out of address space.
 If your application processes video frames using Core Image, enabling garbage collection is not recommended.
 *